zopefoundation/z3c.formui/src/z3c/formui/README.txt

   >>> person = Person(u'Jessy', 6)
   >>> editForm = PersonEditForm(person, divRequest)

-Now we call the form which will update and render them:
+Now we call the form which will update and render it:

   >>> print editForm()
   <div class="viewspace">